sidneyrens/charter-assessment/README.md

 #### `npm start`

 Runs the app in the development mode.
-You can use the input to enter a valid JavaScript integer and view your transaction points.\
+If you view in browser, you will see a fake data seed, displayed with Material UI and showing order totals and calculated order rewards points.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\